Project Description

 1901 Census

-Living in Carlton with his parents and siblings.
-He is age 12, a scholar.
+Age 12, at school living in Carlton with his parents and siblings.
 Father Albert is a warehouseman (paper).

 1911 Census